Xc Logo

 The onus is on the pilot to produce irrefutable evidence that the flight they are claiming took place, if challenged.
 The XC League is policed to ensure that no unfair play takes place, although in essence it is largely based on trust and relies on pilots entering data accurately and honestly.
 However, pilots should be careful to abide by the rules and provide all the necessary proof to validate their flights.

-If flights have been checked against airspace they will be marked as Validated in the XC League and this can happen at any point up until the end of November.
+If flights have been checked against airspace and any declaration they will be marked as Validated in the XC League and this can happen at any point up until the end of November.
 Any flights found to be infringing airspace or without the appropriate evidence to substantiate the flight may be removed at any time.
 Any flights of the top 10 scoring pilots at any one time and any flights scoring over 100km will be checked in a fair and timely manner.
 Other flights will be checked as and when resources allow.

 4.2 IGC Tracklogs